Hoaithomint/SQL/Ecommerce Project.md

 ***
 #### 7. Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017
+- We have to    UNNEST(hits) AS hits
+               , UNNEST(hits.product) as product to get v2ProductName."
+- Add condition "product.productRevenue is not null" to calculate correctly
+- Using productQuantity to calculate quantity.

 ```sql
 SELECT